x-atlas-consortia/hra-pop/README.md

 # HRApop

 This repository has the code, input data, and draft results for HRApop construction.
 Final versions of the HRApop atlas are published to <https://lod.humanatlas.io/graph/hra-pop> (and <https://lod.humanatlas.io/graph/hra-pop-lq> for the lower-quality version).
+An ER Diagram of the resulting graph is [here](./er-diagram.mmd).

 ## Construction Algorithm